Krishamersma/cos802/README.md

 - There should be two data files included in the download.
 Only the "Book_ratings.csv" file is used.

 - Click run all to run the full script.
 It will take a while.
 The output is saved in an output folder, and then read into a condensed dataframe to plot the results.

+- The plots are generated in the notebook cell outputs